Joe Biden Gives His Blessing To Relationship Between Son Hunter And Beau’s Widow

 “I’ve concluded it has closed.
 I know from previous experience that there’s no timetable for this process,” he continued.
 “But I also know that I couldn’t do this if the family wasn’t ready.”

 Hunter and his brother Beau were only toddlers when their mother, Neilia, died in a car crash in 1972, according to the Daily Mail.
 The brothers were riding in the car with their mother when the accident happened, but they survived.
-Their younger sister, a one-year-old, died in the accident.
+Their younger sister, a 1-year-old, died in the accident.

 The tragedy almost led to Biden giving up his Senate seat, but he eventually took the oath of office at the hospital where his sons were recovering after the deadly car crash.